muximus3/Auto-Eval/README.md

 The question that predicted by LLMs, e.g., A math question would be like: "1+1=?".

 `--answers` array <span style="color:orange">Required</span> <br>
-LLMs outputs correspond to the question in the prompt, answers must be separated by space.
+LLMs outputs correspond to the question in the prompt, answers must be separated by space. e.g., A set of four answers would look like this: 1 0 -1 2

-`--target` <span style="color:grey">Optional</span> Defaults to \'\'<br> The correct answer for the question in the prompt.
+`--target` <span style="color:grey">Optional</span> Defaults to \'\'<br> The correct answer for the question.
 The prompt will be different depending on whether the target is provided, e.g., if no target is provided, the model is asked to solve the question first and then evaluate each candidate answer.

 #### Evaluate file arguments